 - 1.1 All emissions to atmosphere from stacks S1, S2, S3, S4, S5, S6, and S7 as shown on plan numbered PPC/108/B shall be free from persistent fume, mist and droplets, other than steam or condensed water vapour. - 1.2 Emissions from the gas burners serving the booths shall be free from visible smoke during normal operation, except during the first minute of start up when emissions shall not exceed the equivalent of Ringelmann shade 1 as described in British Standards BS2742:1969. - 1.3 The emission concentration of particulate matter from stacks S1 and S2 as shown on plan numbered PPC/108/B shall not exceed 10mg/m3. - 1.4 The introduction of dilution air to achieve the emission concentration limits specified in Clause 1.3 is not permitted. - 1.5 The spray application of all coatings shall be carried out using gravity fed high volume low-pressure spray guns. - 1.6 The spray booths shall be fitted with a pressure gauge, audible alarm and automatic shutdown system that shall operate in the event of booth over pressure.
 In the event of booth shutdown spraying or curing operations shall not commence until the cause of the shut down has been identified and rectified.
-Any remedial action taken shall be recorded in the activity logbook. - 1.7 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent specification as detailed in table 4 of the Secretary of State's Guidance Note 6/34b (06). - 1.8 The cleaning of spray guns and other equipment shall only be carried out in the fully enclosed gun wash machine. - 1.9 The testing of any spray guns following cleaning shall only be carried out in the spray booths whilst the extraction system is in operation and in proper working order.
+Any remedial action taken shall be recorded in the activity logbook. - 1.7 All paints, diluents and cleaning solvents used in the process shall comply with the organic solvent specification as detailed in table 5 of the Secretary of State's Guidance Note 6/34(04). - 1.8 The cleaning of spray guns and other equipment shall only be carried out in the fully enclosed gun wash machine. - 1.9 The testing of any spray guns following cleaning shall only be carried out in the spray booths whilst the extraction system is in operation and in proper working order.
 Spray-out shall be collected into a separate receptacle for disposal and not sprayed directly into the booth. - 1.10 The spraying of paint shall only be carried out in the spray booths and whilst the extraction system is in operation. - 1.11 All full and partially full containers that hold or have held materials consisting of organic solvents shall be lidded whilst not in use and must be stored in the paint mixing area. - 1.12 Dry particulate filters in the spray booths and the dust collection bags in the C-Air dust extraction system shall be changed on a regular basis according to manufacturers instructions.
 Any such changes made shall be recorded in the process log book and where appropriate service records provided by the service contractor.

-- 1.13 Used dry filters shall be stored in an enclosed container or sealed bags whilst awaiting disposal.
-Dust collection bags shall be securely sealed whilst awaiting disposal. - 1.14 All emissions to air shall be free from offensive odour outside the installation boundary, as perceived by the Local Authority inspector. - 1.15 There shall be no emissions of particulate matter noticeable beyond the installation boundary.
+1.13 Used dry filters shall be stored in an enclosed container or sealed bags whilst awaiting disposal.
+Dust collection bags shall be securely sealed whilst awaiting disposal.